Skip to main content

 • Your car or charger is compatible.
 Intelligent Octopus Go depends on Octopus being able to schedule the charging through a supported setup.

 • Your charging is regular, even if modest.
-Small top-ups can fit comfortably within the smart-charging allowance and avoid last-minute boosts.
+Small top-ups can fit comfortably within the smart-charging allowance, especially if Charge Cap is available and you avoid last-minute Boost charging.

 • You can shift more than the car.
 A dishwasher, washing machine, hot-water cylinder or home battery may make the whole-home discount more useful than the mileage suggests.

-For those households, Intelligent Octopus Go can still be the best Octopus EV option.
+For those households, Intelligent Octopus Go can still be the strongest Octopus EV option to compare.
 The low mileage simply means you should count the house as well as the car.

 When standard Octopus Go may be calmer

 Standard Octopus Go is easier to understand.
-It has a fixed five-hour overnight cheap window for the whole home and does not need the same compatible-car or compatible-charger smart scheduling check.
+It has a fixed five-hour overnight cheap window for the whole home, currently framed by Octopus as 00:30 to 05:30, and does not need the same compatible-car or compatible-charger smart scheduling check.

 That can suit a low-mileage driver who wants a timer-style routine, charges once or twice a week, dislikes app-managed charging or has a setup that Intelligent Octopus Go cannot control.
 Simplicity has value if it means you actually use the cheap window reliably.